CalilDrissi/dev-reports/Routine Ideas to incorporate.md

 4. Tour & Declutter  everyday. you need a system for organizing information .

-1. stay updated on tech innovation
+1. stay updated on tech innovation (ex: new cpu techonology, new invention in robotics )

-3. discover information I didn't know in software development
+3. discover information I didn't know in software development (an effective way to secure web app,  )

+5. stay updated on software development update ex(new react version , new backend tech, new front-end framework,  )

 ## Every 2 Days
 1. walk to carrefour and sit.